svidgen/mtg.deckanalyzer.com-Feedback/README.md

 # mtg.deckanalyzer.com Feedback
 This is a public space to provide feedback for mtg.deckanalyzer.com.

-The development team will monitor the **bugs** and **feature requests** reported here.
+The development team will monitor the **bugs** and **feature requests** reported here and routinely work on the top issues.

-Every couple weeks we'll pick the most popular issues and begin working on them.
+Please feel free to report new bugs or great ideas!
+But, please look at the existing issues first.
+Throw your support behind issues you think are important, and avoid adding duplicates -- we may not notice duplicates right away.
+But, lots of activity on an issue will catch our eyes!